M0hanrajp/edgex-native-build/README.md

 Logs for each service will be stored in their respective service folders within the `edgex-service-logs` directory, located in the root directory where this repository is cloned.

+### Makefile (advanced)

+Q: What is it ?
+A: This file is being implemented with better info (as start, running, failed!) on edgex services with better formatted output such as loading animations & checkmarks.
+This file is at it's earliest stage and will be improved with multiple tests while running the services.

+Below are a few snapshots of the current Makefile_advanced:

+When starting a service:

+When the service is reported running:

+When the service fails to run:

 ### Notes

 - Ensure to start the services in the order specified in the [EdgeX Foundry documentation](https://docs.edgexfoundry.org/3.1/getting-started/native/Ch-BuildRunOnLinuxDistro/#run-edgex).